-Section 6.
+Section 5.
 POLICIES FOR OPEN TOPIC COURSES

-A. COURSES DESIGNED FOR INDIVIDUAL STUDENTS: Academic units may add any of the following courses designed for individual students to the curriculum without approval by EPC.

-Note: When an instructor agrees to offer a course available in the regular curriculum to a student on an individual basis, the regular course number, title, and credits must be used.
+- A. INDEPENDENT STUDY COURSES: Academic units may add any of the following courses designed for individual students to the curriculum without approval by EPC. - Note: When an instructor agrees to offer a course available in the regular curriculum to a student on an individual basis, the regular course number, title, and credits must be used.
 The common title designation on term-based records will be listed as IS for independently studied.

-Course Number Course Type Credit Hours Purpose Instructional Mode Term-based Title 291 Directed Study 1-4 cr; may be repeated for credit Individual, introductory undergraduate study not available in the regular curriculum Tutorial or close supervision of individual students DS: followed by the specific title designated by the student 491 Independent Study Individual, advanced undergraduate study not available in the regular curriculum Advanced tutorial or guidance for individual students IS: followed by the specific title designated by 591 Independent Study Individual, graduate level study not available in the regular curriculum Graduate level tutorial or the student 598 Non-thesis Research Project Graduate level, non-thesis research opportunities guidance for individual students Project: followed by the specific title designated by the student 598 Thesis Graduate level, demonstration of ability to do independent research Advising and evaluating research and writing for individual students Thesis: followed by the specific title designated by the student
+Course Number Course Type Credit Hours Purpose Instructional Mode Term-based Title 291 Directed Study 1-4 cr; may be repeated for credit Individual, introductory undergraduate study not available in the regular curriculum Tutorial or close supervision of individual students DS: followed by the specific title designated by the student 491 Independent Study Individual, advanced undergraduate study not available in the regular curriculum Advanced tutorial or guidance for individual students IS: followed by the specific title designated by the student 591 Independent Study Individual, graduate level study not available in the regular curriculum - Graduate level tutorial or guidance for individual students 598 Non-thesis Research Project Graduate level, non-thesis research opportunities Project: followed by the specific title designated by the student 598 Thesis Graduate level, demonstration of ability to do independent research Advising and evaluating research and writing for individual students Thesis: followed by the specific title designated by the student